Language selection

 Scientific research

-As the ocean grows warmer, it is important to continue to monitor any changes in the Golden Star Tunicate’s distribution and range expansion.
-This will help in preventing and managing its spread.
+As the ocean grows warmer, it is important to continue to monitor any changes in the Golden Star Tunicate's distribution and range expansion.
+Fisheries and Oceans Canada is monitoring the distribution of invasive biofouling species (that is, aquatic species that live attached to hard surfaces) on the Atlantic and Pacific coasts to detect new invasions and track the spread of Golden Star Tunicate.

 Controlling abundance